gshau/TheAstroImagingPlanner/README.md

 - Monitor mode - monitor for new files.
 Acquired data and subframe graphs will update with the new data as it comes in.
 The indicator for this mode is at the top right of the page.
 - Label Points - add target names to each point in the scatter plot.
+- Disable Scatter Graph - disables the scatter graph - useful to reduce memory consumption when there are many thousands of points displayed

 ### Frame Acceptance Criteria
 The thresholds for accepting or rejecting frames allow you to adjust your tolerance for good/bad frames.